(Last updated : 2025-08-12 02:50:29)

 ■ Books and Articles

-1. Article "Climate Inaction's Ugly Feelings" ISLE: Interdisciplinary Studies in Literature and Environment (Single) 2024Link
+2. Article "Climate Inaction's Ugly Feelings" ISLE: Interdisciplinary Studies in Literature and Environment pp.1-20 (Single) 2024/10Link

-2. Article "Teaching Climate Change under Capitalist Realism" The Routledge Companion to Literature and Social Justice (Collaboration) 2023Link
+3. Article "Teaching Climate Change under Capitalist Realism" The Routledge Companion to Literature and Social Justice (Collaboration) 2023/11Link

 Display details for all